MessageBird logo

 Which is more reliable, MessageBird or Vonage?

-From January 3rd to April 2nd, MessageBird showed an error rate of 0.00%.
+From April 19th to July 16th, MessageBird showed an error rate of 0.00%.
 We don't yet have enough data for Vonage to compare reliability directly.
 Knock automatically retries failed requests to minimize the impact of transient errors.

 Which is more popular, MessageBird or Vonage?